polterguy/polterguy.github.io/tutorials/database/index.md

-# Using Hyperlambda to perform CRUD operations towards your database
+# Hyperlambda CRUD database endpoints

-In case you didn't finish the [Hyperlambda Hello World tutorial](/hyperlambda-hello-world), you would probably benefit from reading it before going through with this one.
+In case you didn't finish the [Hyperlambda Hello World tutorial](/tutorials/hyperlambda-hello-world), you would probably benefit from reading it before going through with this one.
 This tutorial is roughly some 10 minutes read, and you can probably easily follow all examples, in less than 20 minutes of total coding time.